Blockchain And The City

 About The Challenge

-The Blockchain and the City Challenge focuses on blockchain-based use cases for urban transportation, urban industry, decarbonized mobility and the various other related use cases combining blockchain, IoT and city life in large metropolitan areas.
+The Blockchain and the City Challenge focused on blockchain-based use cases for urban transportation, urban industry, decarbonized mobility and the various other related use cases combining blockchain, IoT and city life in large metropolitan areas.

-The Challenge is designed to enhance the journey of an inhabitant of a large city anywhere in the world (such as Lyon) in an attainable near future.
+The Challenge was designed to enhance the journey of an inhabitant of a large city anywhere in the world (such as Lyon) in an attainable near future.
 This inhabitant will commute with multimodal urban transportation means, including smart parking, smart charging services.
 He or she may work in a typical working day in a light industry urban factory, a fablab, a repair shop, a logistic service, and so on.

 The Challenge looks at a complete journey, and the infrastructure levering it.
 The context for constraints and attributes of city life in the Challenge are as follows:

 - Priority to decarbonize energy in urban daily use

 - Multi-service for urban life with one pass

 - Light industry and fablabs disseminated in the city